jayco01/jayco01/README.md

 # 💫 About Me:
-Software Development student at SAIT, currently building full-stack skills with a foundation in front-end (HTML, CSS, JavaScript).
+Software Development student at SAIT, currently building full-stack skills with a foundation in front-end React(JS) & Tailwind(CSS3).

 Hands-on experience with C#, SQL, Networking, Linux, Docker, and Computer Science fundamentals.
 Expanding back-end skills through Java at CodeGym University.